-The President of the World Tournament Council shall appoint a Chief Boat Driver and 2 to 3 additional boat drivers from among those proposed by each Region Tournament Council.
+The President of the World Tournament Council shall appoint a Chief Boat Driver and 2 to 3 additional 3 to 4 boat drivers from among those proposed by each Confederation Tournament Council.

 A maximum of one boat driver may be from the country organizing the Tournament.